abtion/guidelines/behaviour_and_protocol/good_meetings_practices.md

 - Don’t hesitate to call off a meeting when you don’t really know what to talk about.

 Our avg. cost per person per minute is DKK 7,5.
 The cost of a 20 minute meeting with five people is DKK 750.
 It is well spent if the meeting brings value.
 But always keep the opportunity cost in mind.
-What do we not do when we sit in this meeting.
+What are we not doing when we are in this meeting?